 |Many people feel that the system provides a false sense of security.
 Workers are led to believe that they will be secure in their retirement days because there is social "security."
 Because past administration have used surplus Social Security funds to help pay for the deficit, and with many Baby Boomers ready to retire in a few years, Social Security may only serve to provide minimal benefits to those reaching the "golden years."

 Currently, the program still enjoys a surplus in its trust fund.
-However, in several decades, as most Baby Boomers will be enjoying full retirement, the surplus will run dry, and Social Security will experience a deficit.
+However, in several years, as most Baby Boomers will be enjoying full retirement, the surplus will run dry, and Social Security will experience a deficit.

 So far, the Social Security program has helped many elderly avoid poverty.
 The real question is: at what cost?
 Is there an alternative that is more effective?
 Can we improve the system?